 And I say this not to undermine what you are going through, but to remind you that you are not alone.
 I certainly felt it.
 So did several others who confided in me in first year.
 Again, everyone’s thoughts and emotions regarding changes in self-image are equally valid.

-Above all, remember to love.
+Above all, remember to be kind to yourself!

 I am a broken record on this blog for one particular message, and that is to please be compassionate toward yourself.
 Transitioning to college/university is a big, big change in your life.
 There is plenty to be excited about, but there is also plenty of challenging emotions and thoughts that may be whirling around.